OfficeDev/generator-office/readme.md

 >**Note:** The Windows command prompt requires this argument to be in quotes (e.g. "My Office Add-in")

 ### Command Line Options
 The following command line options are supported.
 If these are not specified, the generator will prompt you for the values before scaffolding the project.
-The options should be specified after the projectType, name and host arguments.
+The options should be specified after the projectType and name arguments.

 Specifying `--output` tells the generator to create the project in a specific location.
 If the output parameter is not specified, the project will be created in the current directory.
 If the output option specifies a non-empty folder, the generator will inform you so you don't accidentally overwrite existing files.